-We can use promotional language to announce the event; a program host can say anything, as often as they like; guests can talk about the event during the whole show.
+We can use promotional language to announce the event; a program host can say anything, as often as he/she likes; guests can talk about the event during the whole show.

 Save the Salmon is holding a fundraising salmon bake - its a non-profit.
-KBOO is not co-sponsoring the event.
+KBOO is not cosponsoring the event.
 A rep with the organization appears on KBOO talk radio.